-Atmospheric & Hydrologic Sciences at SCSU
+Atmospheric & Earth Sciences at SCSU

-Faculty provide an excellent learning environment for students through the use and assessment of a variety of learning experiences including formal class work, laboratory and field work, learning through peer interaction, undergraduate research, and internships, while always being open to new and improved forms of learning.
+Our faculty provide an excellent learning environment for students through the use and assessment of a variety of learning experiences including formal class work, laboratory and field work, learning through peer interaction, undergraduate research, and internships, while always being open to new and improved forms of learning.

 View Central Minnesota's Weather Forecast